Chocolate Swirl Baked Cheesecake

 Chocolate Swirl Baked Cheesecake has kind of built up this rep of being one of thee most delicious things I make in my Artisan Home-Bakery.
 And I humbly, completely agree.
 I don’t necessarily see it as MY super creation.
 It just kind of happened that this recipe picked me as a friend and I SO LOVE this friend!

 Completely objectively speaking – this chocolate swirl cheesecake has changed my life.
-I am eternally grateful to have been transformed and humbled by its severe yumminess.
+It is SO FREAKIN GOOOOOD!

 AND, of course, there was the most beautifully festive cake display in history!!
 Tall layer cakes decorated with fresh roses, tarts, cupcakes, pastries, quiches etc. I was gawking at everything like a 5-year-old!